10th October 2018 | Rachael Drane | Dispute Resolution

 New rules were recently approved by the Civil Procedure Rules (CPR) committee to change the way in which litigants disclose their documents.
 It is set to be a two-year pilot scheme in the business and property courts, beginning in January 2019 and if successful, is likely to lead to wider reforms on disclosure.

-This announcement follows widespread concerns expressed by court users and lawyers about excessive costs, scale and sheer complexity of disclosure and the formation in May 2016 of a disclosure working group.
+This announcement follows widespread concerns expressed by court users and lawyers about excessive costs, scale and sheer complexity and the formation in May 2016 of a disclosure working group.
 The rules have been amended in an effort to clarify the provisions about disclosure of known adverse documents and on the procedure for withholding documents on grounds of privilege.

 The use of tech-led solutions will certainly be increasing over the coming years.
 Fortunately, the courts are becoming more comfortable with technology and law firms need to adapt to the changes set to take place.
 London’s commercial and chancery courts, alongside those in Bristol, Birmingham, Cardiff, Leeds, Liverpool, Manchester and Newcastle, will be the first to experience the pilot.